 You will be selected and then notified of the test, (urine or blood or both) a doping control officer will be with you to complete forms for the test and to guide you through the testing process.
 In competition, if you need to request a delay for your test (e.g. medal ceremony, media, warm down) this can be permitted by the doping control officer or chaperone who notified you.
 You will be asked to select a choice of sample collection kits and to provide a sample, under the supervision of the Doping Officer.

 Your sample will be verified, paperwork completed and stored securely.
 Failure or refusal to undertake the test may result in a 4 year ban.

 If you know your Athlete’ Rights and Responsibilities prior to testing it will help you to have a better understanding of the process.

-Anti-doping Rule Violations (ADVRs)- there are 10 ADVRs with related sanctions depending on the type of violation:
+There are 11 ADRVs with related sanctions depending on the type of violation.
+Further information is available from UKAD

 Through reporting doping WADA, Sport Ireland and UKAD seek support and help to keep sport clean.
 No matter how small your concern the organisations encourage you to share information by contacting them: You could have the missing jigsaw piece to complete their research.

 Reporting – how to support WADA through their speak up programme for reporting doping.